 Just a note here – Sears noted that GLA (evening primrose oil) helps some people, my experience of it has always been negative.
 I feel worse when I supplement, and it tends to increase PMS symptoms and inflammation.
 It is a very individual requirement.
 I recommend first following trying out diet and supplements below and only try GLA after a couple of months if you are not getting as much relief as you hoped for.

-My recommendations for both PMS and period pain, with supportive studies (note – these are what helped me, I hope they make a difference for you, women have individual differences, if you need to consult a medical specialist first):
+My recommendations for both PMS and period pain, with supportive studies (note – these are what helped me, I hope they make a difference for you, women have individual differences, if you need to consult a medical specialist first, please do so):

-- Paleo diet, I.e. grain, legume and dairy free.
+- Paleo diet, i.e. grain, legume and dairy free.
 This will control food quality, reducing gut irritant foods.
 This was effective for me as was a reduced carbohydrate diet, clinical studies need to be done – article is useful (here )

 - Try eating a zone balanced, reduced carbohydrate diet.
 Focus on getting your carbs from fibrous colourful vegetables and fruit – they increase polyphenols and antioxidants which are anti-inflammatory.
 They also increase the alkalinity of your diet which helps you retain calcium.
 Higher calcium levels are linked with less PMS